Khetwal-om/Python/INVERTIS PYTHON/Invertis_python_markdown.md

 1. Inside method body if we are using atleast one instance variable then we should declare that method as instance method

-2.Inside method body if we are using only static variable ,we must declare method as class method.
+2. Inside method body if we are using only static variable ,we must declare method as class method.

-3  In class method decorator is needed @classmethod but in instance method nothing is needed as such...
+3. In class method decorator is needed @classmethod but in instance method nothing is needed as such...

 4 The first argument to the instance method should be self and by using self,this is reference to current object we can acces instance variables inside method..